 Remind everyone: “The child is not his or her behavior,” says Soma.
 “Typically, there is something underneath that’s driving that to happen, so be sensitive.
 Ask yourself, ‘I wonder what’s going on with that kid?’ rather than saying, ‘What’s wrong with the kid?’
 That’s a huge shift in the way we view kids.”

-Looking for more ways to build resilience in students who experience trauma?
+Looking for more ways to build resilience in your students?

 Transform the lens through which you view and react to student behavior.
 Trauma-Informed Certification for Teachers offers strategies for helping kids cope with stress while building their resilience.